slipwayhq/slipway_docs/docs/basics/laying-out-components.md

 ```

 The `component://echarts` part of the URL tells Slipway that we want to execute the
-component callout called `echarts`, which we mapped above to `slipwayhq.echarts.0.5.1`.
+component callout called `echarts`, which we mapped in the `callouts` section to `slipwayhq.echarts.0.5.1`.

 The `?width=$width&height=$height` is the earlier Render Component magic, where it substitutes
 `$width` and `$height` with the actual calculated measured dimensions.